Mohammed Rahmatullah: Dhaka Mohammedan

 In 1963, he moved to Dhaka Mohammedan and became the second Indian to play for an overseas club.
 He appeared in Dhaka First Division League during his days in Bangladesh.
+He eventually became an honorary member of the club.

 Dhaka Wanderers

 Rahmatullah represented Dhaka Wanderers Club in the Dhaka First Division League in both 1965 and 1966, during the final years of his playing career.

 Bengal

 Rahmatullah also represented Balaidas Chatterjee managed Bengal football team at the Santosh Trophy and won the tournament four times in 1953–54, 1955–56, 1958–59 and 1959–60 seasons.

 International career

 Rahmatullah made his senior international debut for India against Burma on 26 May 1958 in the 1958 Asian Games, that ended up a 3–2 win in favour of them.
 He scored his first international goal against Indonesia on 28 May in the same tournament.
 In the quarterfinal, India defeated Hong Kong 5–2, with two goals by Rahmatullah, and one each by the trio of Chuni Goswami, Tulsidas Balaram and D. Damodaran.
 They finished on fourth position as they lost 1–4 to Indonesia in the bronze media match at Japan National Stadium.

-The next year he traveled to Malaysia where India took part in the Merdeka Cup and finished as runners-up.
+The next year he travelled to Malaysia where India took part in the Merdeka Cup and finished as runners-up.
 He was in the squad, as India began the 1960s with the 1960 AFC Asian Cup qualifiers.
-Despite the qualifiers for the West Zone being held in Kochi, India finished last in their qualification group and thus missed out the tournament.
+Despite the qualifiers for the West Zone being held in Kochi, India finished last in their qualification group and thus missed out on the tournament.